handmade acrylic, aquasil colour, glitter, reflexive powder 210 x 370 cm

 silkscreen 70x70 cm & archive photographies of street stencils

-I was interested in possibilities of de-fragmenting habitual patterns and creating different neurotransmitter paths.
+I was interested in possibilities of de-fragmenting human habitual patterns and creating new neurotransmitter paths.
 New neural psychology investigates connection between thought patterns and quantum field.
 For this series I spent time in solitude, exercising and meditating.
-Body of work is using aesthetics inspired by Apollo mission 1969.
-"The Moonwalker" as retrospective process.
-Three autoportraits in silkscreen are three step process (recognition, confrontation and reseting).
-Big scale moon structure paintings with backlight are prigrammed to follow moon cycles.
-Concept is accompanied with graffiti message on Berlin's street electricity boxes.
+Body of work is inspired by aesthetics of Apollo mission 1969.
+"The Moonwalker" as metaphor for introspective processes.
+Three self portraits in silkscreen technique as steps of changing habitual patterns (recognition, confrontation and acceptance).
+Big scale moon paintings are structured with backlight, programmed to follow moon cycles.
+Concept is accompanied with Mars rover's graffiti messages applied on Berlin's street electricity boxes.

 *made with feet, acrylic, neon colours 150 x 150 cm